JoepVanlier/JSFX/README.md

 - ZDF in the filter name stands for Zero Delay Feedback, which means that there is no extra delay present in the feedback loop.
 - Spline waveshaping is significantly more expensive than atanh or fast waveshaping.
 It can also cause instability in some filters where the spline is in the feedback loop.
 Yet, because a lot of sonic sweetspots exist that make use of this, I have decided to still expose the ability to do this.
 Tread lightly.
 - Have fun with dynamics.
 Motion makes everything better.
+- Feedback can be used to fatten up filters and in some cases regain control of the resonance.
+If you want some fatness/resonance fighting, [b]keep the delay firmly placed at zero[/b].
+The feedback delay chain has the exact opposite polarity of the resonance in most chains, so in this mode, it will fight with the resonance to sort of choke in on itself (see diode ladder or ms-20 for this effect).
+This can make the resonance less ringey, more chunky and a lot more pleasant to listen to.
+Note that the global feedback is not ZDF.
+Also note that using feedback, reduces the maximum number of spline nodes by two.
+- For phasey effects, use feedback with larger delays.
+Note however that then you're in the danger zone, because once resonance starts boosting resonance, things get real dicey.
+I would always recommend playing with this only if you have AGC on.
+- Morph mode (under routing) allows you to interpolate between filter A and B. Note however, that morph mode eats one node of the spline.

 # Multi-channel spectral analyser with sonogram and time window
 I needed a plugin that I could keep open on one screen to monitor things.